cybozu-go/moco/docs/design.md

 InnoDB cluster can be used for the replication purpose, but we choose not to use InnoDB cluster because it does not allow large (>2GB) transactions.

-There are some existing operators which deploy a group of MySQL servers without InnoDB cluster but they does not support the point-in-time-recovery(PiTR) feature.
+There are some existing operators which deploy a group of MySQL servers without InnoDB cluster but they does not support the Point-in-Time-Recovery(PiTR) feature.

 - [oracle/mysql-operator](https://github.com/oracle/mysql-operator) takes backups only with `mysqldump`
-- [presslabs/mysql-operator](https://github.com/presslabs/mysql-operator) does not restore clusters to the state at the desired point-in-time
+- [presslabs/mysql-operator](https://github.com/presslabs/mysql-operator) does not restore clusters to the state at the desired Point-in-Time

 This operator deploys a group of MySQL servers which replicates data semi-synchronously to the slaves and takes backups with both `mysqlpump` and `mysqlbinlog`.